 The Graduate Institute curriculum in Liberal Arts is divided into five segments: Literature, Mathematics and Natural Science, Philosophy and Theology, Politics and Society, and History.
 Each segment consists of a seminar and a tutorial.
 Two or three segments are offered each of the three semesters - fall, spring, and summer.
-Reading lists can be found on here.
+Current students can find the reading lists on the mySJC portal.
+Others can request the lists by emailing Kashya Boretsky, Graduate Student Services Coordinator.

 The aim of the Master of Arts in Liberal Arts is to help students formulate and respond to fundamental questions about themselves and their world by reading and discussing with others the great books of the Western tradition.
 Students in the MALA complete four segments and four preceptorials in any order that is compatible with both their interests and the availability of course offerings, except that the History segment may never be taken as the first segment.
 The MALA is a 36 credit hour degree.